 - Candidate must provide three letters of attestation of the candidate’s practice from Board Certified Ophthalmologists;

-- Candidates must complete the ABO’s Practice Improvement Module (PIM) program which involves self‐review of patient charts patient charts, comparison results with peer and national ophthalmic standards, feedback, and the ability to target specific individual process/outcome measures for improvement; and
+- Candidates must complete the ABO’s Improvement in Medical Practice program which involves self‐review of patient charts patient charts, comparison results with peer and national ophthalmic standards, feedback, and the ability to target specific individual process/outcome measures for improvement; and

 - Candidates must complete 25 self‐assessment CME within a year of application.